 This stunning 40-hectare property has five boutique self-contained suites perfect for couples.
 Each of the Eagle View suites has views of the surrounding valley and/or lake, cosy gas log fires and spa baths; although self-contained, guests can order breakfast hampers and special dining packages including cheese and wine, and fondue for two… so there’s no reason to leave the comfort of your room.
 Wink, wink.

-2. For design devotees – Angel Wing, Ganbenang
+2. For design devotees – Invisible House, Ganbenang

 3. For adventurers – Love Cabins, Wollemi